For many growers, a closet grow setup is their only hope for growing indoors.

 After all, you’re growing in a closet to be discreet, and there is nothing discreet about ducting extending from your closet!

 There are a few ways you could go about this.
-The easiest one is simply ducting air from your tent into the closet and letting it settle there.
+The easiest one is simply ducting air from your tent into the closet and let it settle there.

 This could work if your plants aren’t especially smelly, but in some cases, this will just put hot, stinky air right into your closet.